openrport/openrport/README.md

 * Rport allows clients to wait in standby mode without an active tunnel.
 Tunnels can be requested on-demand by the user remotely.

 **Supported operating systems**
-For the client almost all operating systems are supported and we provide binaries for a variaty of Linux architectures and Microsoft Windows.
+For the client almost all operating systems are supported and we provide binaries for a variety of Linux architectures and Microsoft Windows.
-Also the server can run on any operation system supported by the golang compiler.
+Also, the server can run on any operation system supported by the golang compiler.
 At the moment we provide server binaries only for Linux X64 because this is the ideal platform for running it securely and cost effective.

 ## Table of Contents
 * [Build and installation](#build-install)